 Most people know that if they are going to drive in the United States, they will have to have some form of insurance, typically at least the state minimum depending on where they live.
-Other people, including those that own a car but can no longer drive.
-As well as some that own a car that will be driven by another person, may want to carry insurance on that vehicle either because they are still responsible for the car or because they are not confident that the person driving it will get the proper insurance.
+Other people, including those that own a car but can no longer drive, as well as some who own a car that will be driven by another person, may want to carry insurance on that vehicle either because they are still responsible for the car or because they are not confident that the person driving it will get the proper insurance.

 Owning, driving, and insuring a vehicle are three separate considerations.
 You can own a car but never expect to drive it for several reasons:

-- You no longer have a driver’s license but still want to maintain the title to the car that is in your name.
+- You no longer have a driver’s license but still want to maintain the vehicle title to the car that is in your name.

 - Your own license has been suspended or revoked for some reason.